 Procedures exist for the identification, assessment and reporting of operational risk events, with reports being evaluated and categorised for severity by the owner and reviewed and challenged by the Risk Management function.
 Reporting of OREs, including analysis of root cause and any trends or potential systemic issues, is provided to ORC.
 Remedial action identified as required is tracked by the Risk Management function for completion and progress or delinquency is reported to the ORC.
-Regulatory reporting for Operational risk is also a requirement as a condition of the Company's banking licence and this is produced quarterly by the Risk Management function.
+Regulatory reporting for Operational risk is also a requirement and this is produced quarterly by the Risk Management function.